 AHG Guide to Getting an Herbal Education

 Herbal medicine is an emerging field offering many professional opportunities.
 The challenge for prospective students is to choose the herbal education programs best suited to their personal needs and professional goals.
-This pamphlet attempts to answer some of the most common questions asked of the AHG regarding "How to get an herbal education."
+This guide attempts to answer some of the most common questions asked of the AHG regarding "How to get an herbal education."
 It puts these answers directly in the context of obtaining an education that prepares one for AHG Registered Herbalist, answering another question we commonly receive, "Which herbal educational programs are approved by the AHG?"

 How do I choose an herb program?

 Herbal training programs vary widely.
 Ask yourself what sort of education you are looking for-- are you seeking a career in herbalism or are you pursuing herbal medicine as a self-enrichment opportunity?
 Do you want courses that reflect an interest in clinical applications or are you more interested in research or industry?
 Are you interested in the traditional lore of herbal medicine, a scientific approach, or a blend of both?
 Do you want to focus on western botanical medicine, traditional Chinese medicine (TCM), Ayurveda, or a combination of these, or some other specialty?
 Can you do on-site learning, or are you seeking a distance-learning option?
-Answering these questions will help taper your search significantly.
+Answering these questions will help narrow your search significantly.

 What types of programs exist?